jdcloudcom/en/documentation/Elastic-Compute/Virtual-Machines/Operation-Guide/Tag/Tag-Overview.md

 # Tag Overview

 Tag provides a method for resource classification conforming to multiple classification specifications (e.g., the Owner, Purpose, etc.), allowing users to quickly locate specific resources based on tags in case of a large number of similar resources.
 A tag consists of a pair of key-value, both defined by users.
 For example, users can identify their VM resources based on the owner of VM.
-In addition, it is more convenient for users to manage resources on JD Cloud by using the same batch of tags for different types of resources, such as VM and cloud databases.
+In addition, it is more convenient for users to manage resources on JD Cloud & AI by using the same batch of tags for different types of resources, such as VM and cloud databases.
 ![](../../../../../image/vm/tagoverview.png)

 The figure above shows the implementation of the tag.
 For both instance 1 and instance 2, two tags are bound, which are the owner and the purpose.
 The owners of instance 1 and instance 2 are product development, the purpose of instance 1 is test, and the purpose of instance 2 is development.